citp/privacy-policy-historical/s/st/stu/studytemple.com.md

 **Changes to this Privacy Statement**
 The contents of this statement may be altered at any time, at our discretion.

-If you have any questions regarding the privacy policy of Information Heaven then you may contact us at info@studytemple.com
+If you have any questions regarding the privacy policy of Information Heaven then you may contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)

 Last updated Sun, 17 Apr 2011 18:18